mikewongtkd/simsa/docs/README.md

-# ShinSa
+# Sungpoomdan Simsa 승품단 심사

-ShinSa is software that implements the Kukkiwon Taekwondo dan/poom promotion examination specification as an easy-to-use portable web application.
+Simsa is software that implements the Kukkiwon Taekwondo dan/poom promotion examination specification as an easy-to-use portable web application.

 ## Examination Criteria